 In the Doctor Who story "Silver Nemesis", a pair of men try to mug the time-traveling 17th century villain Lady Peinforte and her criminal servant Richard.
 The next time we see the men, they're hanging by their ankles from a tree, Bound and Gagged, in only their underpants as their clothes burn in a pile beneath them.
 The expression on Richard's face when the robber demands money and pulls a knife on him is actually quite charming.
-After a long time being a Fish out of Temporal Water, he's finally encountered a situation he understands.
+After a long time being a Fish Out of Temporal Water, he's finally encountered a situation he understands.

-From One Thousand Ways To Die, a mugger tries to rob a sweet, friendly-looking old woman... who happens to be a fifth degree black belt and has been practicing for most of her life.
+From 1000 Ways to Die, a mugger tries to rob a sweet, friendly-looking old woman... who happens to be a fifth degree black belt and has been practicing for most of her life.
 Needless to say, it's a Curb-Stomp Battle, and ends with the old lady punching the mugger in the throat, crushing his larynx with his Adam's apple.
 Crowning Moment of Awesome also applies.
 Also from this show, a rapist attacks a crossdresser, who happens to be a champion boxer.
 "I ain't NO lady!"
 Cue the rapist on the asphalt in the alley and dead.